gpadolina/DeepLearning-notes/DeepLearning/Generative deep learning.md

 you'll reinject the lost details back into the image, which is possible because you know what the original image should look like at the larger scale.
 Given a small image size S and a large image size L, you can compute the difference between the original image resized to size L and the original resized to size S - this difference quantifies the details lost when going from S to L.

+Layers that are lower in the network contain more-local, less-abstract representations and lead to dream patterns that look more geometric.
+Layers that are higher up lead to more-recognizable visual patterns based on the most common objects found in ImageNet, such as dog eyes, bird feathers, and so on.
+#### Wrapping up